Nicoconte/EasyCrudNET/Readme.md

 dotnet add package EasyCrudNET --version 1.1.1
 ```

-<span>Before any use you should create an instance of EasyCrud class and set the Sql Connection by calling "SetSqlConnection" method.</span>
+<span>Before any use you should create an instance of EasyCrud class and set the Sql Connection by calling "SetSqlConnection" method.
+(Using this option we can have multiple connections as instances we have)</span>

 ```C#